 The Winner: ezbuy

 ezbuy is an all-star freight forwarder that offers the lowest shipping fees and free repacking and consolidation.
-However, you will need to self-collect your shipment from one of 300 collection points, although home delivery is available at extra charge.
+However, you will need to self-collect your shipment from one of over 300 collection points, although home delivery is available at extra charge.

 ezShip is the service that allows you to purchase directly from international sites.
 You will need to sign up for an ezbuy account before being assigned a shipping address (one of their warehouses) to which you will send your purchases.